-Once you complete the AFA degree and CJD, additional education opportunities include, but are not limited to:
+Once you complete this certificate, additional education opportunities include, but are not limited to:

-- Bachelor of Arts degree in Studio Art or Art History or a related field at a four-year college or university. - Bachelor of Fine Arts degree or Master of Fine Arts in Visual Art. - Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+- Associate of Fine Arts Degree at North Seattle College - Bachelor of Arts degree in Studio Art or Art History or a related field at a four-year college or university. - Bachelor of Fine Arts degree or Master of Fine Arts in Visual Art. - Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.

 Program and admissions requirements vary from college to college.
 Use the College Navigator search engine ( http://nces.ed.gov/collegenavigator) to find bachelors programs in Washington state or around the country.
 Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.